 We also have a list of some areas that we want to document, but just haven't been able to get to yet.
 And we'll even provide Guidelines to help you get started!
 Reach out and we’ll share it with you.

-I heard that Nonprofit Success Pack has regional Community Sprints.
+I heard that Salesforce.org hosts open source Community Sprints.
 Tell me more!
 [Back to Menu]

-What’s a community sprint?
+What’s an open source community sprint?
 It’s a way that everyone, from accidental techies to advanced developers, can work together in person to contribute to an open source project.
 Oh, and have fun while you’re at it!

-You decide what you want to work on over the course of the 1 or 2 day event, and work in small groups to make it happen.
+You decide what you want to work on over the course of the 2 day event, and work in small groups to make it happen.
 It could be code, documentation, reports, videos and more.
 It’s a great way to meet your fellow community members, learn something new and come away energized by the power of the community.
+Since 2018, we've combined the NGO and EDU vertices to form an incredible cross-experience event.
+We hope to see you there!

-Recent Sprints have been held in Washington, DC, Seattle, WA, San Francisco, CA and Boston, Massachusetts.
-We aim to have 1-2 Community Sprint events a year.
-The next Community Sprint will be announced in the Power of Us Hub soon!
-Follow the #NPSPSprint hashtag on Twitter for pictures and news.
+Future Community Sprint dates and locations will be announced in the Power of Us Hub Group!
+You can also follow the #NPSPSprint hashtag on Twitter for pictures and news.

 Where would I find the Nonprofit Success Pack code documentation?
 [Back to Menu]